ljleb/sd-mecha/docs/guide/README.md

 This guide is tied to a specific version of sd-mecha.
 Verify this is the appropriate version.
-To access the guide for a different version of sd-mecha, please refer to the source tree under [guide/](index.md) of the appropriate git tag or commit.
+To access the guide for a different version of sd-mecha, please refer to the source tree under [guide/](README.md) of the appropriate git tag or commit.

-The guide is separated into the following chapters:
+The guide is separated into the following sections:

 - **Introduction**: Overview of sd-mecha.
-- **Chapter 1**: Typical use cases.
+- **Section 1**: Typical use cases.
-- **Chapter 2**: user-defined merge methods.
+- **Section 2**: user-defined merge methods.

 Next: [Introduction](0-introduction.md)